Simplified Message Desk Interface

-Simplified Message Desk Interface (SMDI) is a protocol that defines the interface between a voice mail system and a phone system such as a PBX or public telephone switch.
+Simplified Message Desk Interface (SMDI) is a protocol that defines the interface between a voice mail system and a phone system, such as a PBX or public telephone switch.
 It was developed by Bell Labs.
-It is used to provide the voice mail system the information it needs to process the call.
+It is used to provide the voice mail system with the information it needs to process the call.
 Each time a call is sent to the voice mail system, a message is sent using SMDI over a serial interface that identifies the line, the type of call, and the calling/called party numbers.
 The SMDI protocol also specifies a method for turning the message-waiting indicator (MWI) on and off on individual telephones.

 Some of the more recent voicemail systems transmit the SMDI protocol over a network TCP session rather than a serial interface.

 The current requirements are provided in the Telcordia Technologies Generic Requirements document GR-283-CORE (legacy document TR-NWT-000283).